 Living in Australia is a dream for many people of all ages across the globe.
 Whether you’re retired, a student or moving for work, living in Australia will present you with different financial challenges.
-To make your dream of living in Australia a reality, it’s a great idea to understand its cost of living beforehand.
-Discover the costs associated with living in Australia in 2020 and what to expect when you get there.
+To make your dream of living in Australia a reality, it’s a great idea to understand the cost of living beforehand.
+Discover the costs associated with living in Australia in 2021 and what to expect when you get there.

 What does the cost of living mean?